There are more than 100 PACE programs in 31 states. Find your local PACE program.

 Can PACE help you or a loved one with long-term care needs?
-Learn about the eligibility requirements, the services offered, and how to find a PACE program near you.
+Learn about the eligibility requirements, services offered, and how to find a Program of All-Inclusive Care for the Elderly (PACE) near you.

 The PACE Model of Care is centered on the belief that it is better for the well-being of seniors with chronic care needs and their families to be served in the community whenever possible.